wp-plugins/very-simple-meta-description/readme.txt

 == INSTALLATION ==
 After installation go to Settings > Meta Description and enter your own meta description.
 Search engines like Google use the meta description in search results.

+== Frequently Asked Questions ==
+= Is my language supported too? =
+From version 1.3 all UTF-8 characters are allowed, so many languages are supported.

+= Other question or comment? =
+Please open a topic in plugin forum or send me a message via my website.

 == Screenshots ==